ACM Logo

 Program Goals

-• The graduate will be prepared to function in a health care environment utilizing professional standards of conduct, and safe standard precautions, to deliver competent bedside care.
+• The graduate/completer will be prepared to function as a nursing assistant in any health care environment utilizing professional standards of conduct and safe standard precautions to deliver competent bedside care under the supervision of an RN or LPN.

-• The graduate will be prepared to take and pass the NNAAP certification test for the Maryland Board of Nursing.
+• The graduate/completer will be prepared to pass the National Nurse Aide Assessment (NNAAP) written and skills exams for certification as CNA1 through Maryland Board of Nursing.

 Learning Outcomes

-• Communicate professionally, both written and oral, with patients and co-workers.
+• Communicate professionally, both written and orally, with patients and co-workers using medical terminology a it relates to the client.

-• Solve basic math problems and conversions, along with vital sign measurements using analytical thinking.
+• Solve basic math problems and conversions, including vital sign measurements/documentation..

 Student Achievement